Songtech-0912/songtech-0912.github.io/content/advanced-classical-mech/part-3.md

 > "The career of a young theoretical physicist consists of treating the harmonic oscillator in ever-increasing levels of abstraction."

 Learn to solve the harmonic oscillator in its many forms, and it will take you far.

+## Further reading

+We've now reached the end of our series on special relativity and classical mechanics.
+But there is much more to learn!
+An understanding of classical mechanics would be incomplete without also learning electromagnetic theory, for which you can see the [fundamentals of  electromagnetism](@/electromagnetism/index.md) and [in-depth electromagnetism](@/classical-electromagnetism/index.md) guides.
+For more resources to learn classical mechanics, the famous (and free!)
+[Feynman lectures on physics, vol. 1](https://www.feynmanlectures.caltech.edu/) are a wonderful learning resource, as our [Michael Fowler's lecture notes](https://galileoandeinstein.phys.virginia.edu/7010/home.html) on classical mechanics (though the latter is at a graduate level and may be more suited for advanced students).

+Last but not least, classical mechanics is not the end of physics!
+For more on relativity, you might like my (free) online book [Special & General Relativity](https://learntheoreticalphysics.com/relativity/).
+And once you're ready to tackle quantum mechanics, feel free to check out the [introductory quantum mechanics](@/intro-quantum-phys.md) and [in-depth quantum mechanics](@/quantum-mechanics/index.md) guides.
+I'd like to end with a quote by the great physicist [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman), which captures the spirit of learning physics (as well as anything else!) brilliantly:

+> "Nobody ever figures out what life is all about, and it doesn't matter.
+Explore the world.
+Nearly everything is really interesting if you go into it deeply enough."
+> **Richard Feynman**